netg5/airport-management/README.md

 NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository

 ## TODO
+1. End up experiment (in case of success implement in any service)
+2. Configure authentication with authorization code grant_type
-1. SSL for the Eureka and Config servers
+3. SSL for the Eureka and Config servers
-2. Adopt liquibase for unit tests
+4. Adopt liquibase for unit tests
-3. Ignore services without swagger json in doc-service
+5. Ignore services without swagger json in doc-service
-4. Implement Hystrix fallback methods
+6. Implement Hystrix fallback methods
-5. Develop Front-end with Angular
+7. Develop Front-end with Angular